jmeowmeow/PixieReport/express-progress/tasks.md

 I guess I already have the latitude and longitude sorted active server lists, so that could be something to start from.

+Thu 26 Sep 2024 08:35:52 AM PDT

+/make: Pushed the latest chooser on Wednesday.
+It behaves reasonably on being passed no arguments.

+Time to adjust the "done" list, if needed.

+Now for something of a different cardinality.
+We probably want to base the pick list on the overlap of active stations having geodata entries.

 ## Weatherpixie.com Features

 ### Tamsin's Model Site Features